oceanprotocol/docs/infrastructure/deploying-provider.md

 ## Deploying Provider using Docker Engine and Docker Compose

-In this guide, we will deploy Provider for two chains: Goerli (Ethereum test network) and Mumbai (Polygon test network).
-Therefore, please note that in the following configuration files,  "5" and "80001" are the chain IDs for Goerli and Mumbai respectively.
+In this guide, we will deploy Provider for Mumbai (Polygon test network).
+Therefore, please note that in the following configuration files,  "80001" is the chain ID for Mumbai.

 ### Prerequisites